Recompiling with ServBay

 Setting Up the Build Environment

 directory.
-For example, check bison
+For example, with bison

 :

-# Run this command in the terminal
+# Run this command in Terminal to check

 $ file /Applications/ServBay/bin/bison